 postpone bathroom breaks in order to meet workplace quotas.

-Finding objective numbers for income class levels is difficult since publishers all
+Finding objective numbers for income class levels is difficult since publishers

-since it gets data from the U.S. Census Bureau.
+by many since it gets data from the U.S. Census Bureau.
 CNN has this online

 Middle Class Calculator to determine where your household income